kylet082/OCR_GUIDesign/README.md

 #### Finding text bodies

       Using a method called projection Profiling, which calculates the pixel density along the X-axis.
 The bins along the y axis are used to find the textlines.
-The result is plotted as a Hstogram to visualise the relationship between textlines and bins.
+The result is plotted as a Histogram to visualise the relationship between textlines and bins.

    ![projection profile](https://cloud.githubusercontent.com/assets/14908229/26213698/e8aef41c-3bf1-11e7-922f-8ebe5953ef3a.PNG)